Compliance Can't Be Vibe Coded

 Before you engage any compliance automation vendor, ask one question: who is the independent auditor, and can you verify their CPA license with the relevant state board?

-This isn't paranoia.
-It's the basic due diligence that the Delve situation shows nearly 500 companies skipped.
+That's not paranoia — it's the basic due diligence that the Delve situation shows nearly 500 companies skipped.
 The auditor's signature is the entire product.
 If that firm is a shell entity or a virtual office address, the certification is paper.

 Ready to Transform Your Organization?